benformosa/ITC313-Ass2/task1/readme.md

 # Pre-requisites

-I tested using OpenJDP 1.7 and MySQL 14.14 on Ubuntu:
+I tested using OpenJDK 1.7 and MySQL 14.14 on Ubuntu:

 ```
 $ java -version